hrialan/soundchat/README.md

 ## 📦 Deployment

-In the folder 'iac' you can find the Terraform scripts to deploy the application on Google Cloud Platform.
+In the folder `iac` you can find the Terraform scripts to deploy the application on Google Cloud Platform.
 The scripts create a Cloud Run service and a Firestore database.

 ## 🤝 Contributing